 - Out of glow-in-the-dark paint?
 Try fluorescent paint instead.
 Or soak the felt insides of a highlighter in the water before mixing it with the glue.

 - How about “smelly” slime?
-Remove the guts of a Mr. Sketch marker, and squeeze 2-3 drops of color into your glue mixture.
-You can even use two different scents to customize your scents.
+Remove the guts of a Mr. Sketch marker and squeeze 2-3 drops of color into your glue mixture.
+You can even use two different markers to customize your scents.

 - Want a little texture?
 Add pony beads or gemstones to your slime.

 - Not fond of glitter?
-Try using glitter glue, glitter paint, or metallic paint to add a little sparkle to your slime.
+Try using glitter glue, glitter paint, or metallic paint to add sparkle to your slime.

-There are SO MANY slime recipes on the Internet, that you could spend hours collecting recipes!
-But you don’t have to – just check out our DIY Slime Recipes Pinterest Board for more inspiration!
+There are SO MANY slime recipes on the internet that you could spend hours collecting recipes!
+What’s your favorite?
+Let us know in the comments!